Ugo Mazzucchelli: Tensions within the FIA

-At the end of the 1980s Ugo Mazzucchelli emerged as a voice from within of those keen to renew the national FAI.
-He was among those who believed than in order to gain wider support Italian anarchism would need to move towards a position if greater political moderation.
+At the end of the 1980s, Ugo Mazzucchelli emerged as a voice from within of those keen to renew the national FAI.
+He was among those who believed that in order to gain wider support, Italian anarchism would need to move towards a position of greater political moderation.
 Inevitably, he received heavy criticism from the more "orthodox" hardliners in the leadership.
 Political strategies identified by Mazzucchelli as "more modern and more grown-up" could also be interpreted as an acceptance of democratic principles and a willingness to collaborate with discredited public institutions.
 Mazzucchelli, during his final decade, was moving away from the anarchist mainstream.
 Mutual alienation was intensified when he unambiguously supported the US conduct of the 1991 Gulf War.
 After 1995 he caused further consternation among anarchist comrades by suggesting they should vote in support of the newly launched centre-left the "Olive Tree" coalition in elections.
 Nor had he ever seen the need to learn the art of the gentle answer.
 An affectionate and broadly supportive obituary by his friend Paolo Finzi nevertheless recalls that during his final years, especially when engaged in discussion with comrades in Carrara, he did not hold back from arguing his case "harshly", in a way that in too many cases led to cooling or breakage of sometimes longstanding political and personal friendships".
 By the time he died, on 6 January 1997, Ugo Mazzucchelli's resignation from the FAI had been accepted.

 Old age and re-evaluation

-Although a number sources describe aspects of Mazzucchelli evident divergence from mainstream anarchism during his final years, most appear to be at a loss to explain it.
+Although a number of sources describe aspects of Mazzucchelli's evident divergence from mainstream anarchism during his final years, most appear to be at a loss to explain it.
 One commentator who rises to the challenge is Franco Bertolucci.
 He describes Mazzucchelli's gradual evolution away from the vision of anarchism that he held as a young man and during his middle years.
-Progressively, having himself become the owner of a quarrying concession, Mazzucchelli came to see anarchism as a blend of social doctrine and political action which should without further procrastination create the necessary conditions for a radical transformation of society based on equality and liberty.
-That gave the recipe for a society founded on "libertarian democracy", and an uncompromising abandonment of the revolutionary goal, at least if revolution were to be interpreted as a violent breaking apart of social and economic relationships.
+Progressively, having himself become the owner of a quarrying concession, Mazzucchelli came to see anarchism as a blend of social doctrine and political action which should, without further procrastination, create the necessary conditions for a radical transformation of society based on equality and liberty.
+That gave the recipe for a society founded on "libertarian democracy" and an uncompromising abandonment of the revolutionary goal, at least if revolution were to be interpreted as a violent breaking apart of social and economic relationships.
 From this broadly coherent if somewhat homespun personal philosophy of anarchism, Mazzucchelli in his old age extrapolated the need for a clear separation from (and stigmatization of) that section of the movement that rejected his own evolving vision.